 As explained in the chapter #6:

-The task of sail is to split the winds effort in two.
-A longitudinal force to push the boat along + and a transversal force as we can resist with the lateral hydraulic resistance - as hopefully is high, for which reason the lateral sail-speed (the leeway) therefore is low.
+the boat along + and a transversal force as we can resist with the lateral hydraulic resistance - as hopefully is high, for

 A square sail is probably the most original Inca, but we have seen many types of sail mounted on log rafts.

 A sail is mostly adjusted by sheeting-in versus sheeting-out, in such a way that the sail is dividing the angle between the apperent wind and the course of vessel.
 The course of vessel is in general considered as the 'pointing' of centerline, but here was the error of last raft raid: sailing with a square-off stem, because she sailed along a diagonal.
-If skipper had realized that, he could have done one of two: 1): either corrected the diagonal course to the centerline course by adjusting his daggerboards (more daggerboards down aft to counteract the one-side deflected bow wave) - or 2): he could have adjusted his lonely sail to divide the angel between apperent wind and the sailed (diagonal) course.
-He didn't neither - and lost his rafts.
+If skipper had realized that, he could have done one of two: 1):

-- and chose a sail type, as you can handle (inc. reef) from deck -
+Recomendation: use the type of rigging as you have practised to handle earlier - and chose a sail type, as you can handle (inc. reef) from deck -

 But most important of all: Take a test sailing around the nearest island, before you head out on the huge, waste and empty ocean.